 Students are allowed to repeat a course once without permission.
-If a student seeks to repeat a course a second time, then the student must complete an Application to Repeat a Course Form located online at my.laboure.edu or at the Welcome Center.
-Withdrawal from a course counts as an attempt.
-External transfer credit awarded through the Office of the Registrar after a course is taken at the College will count as an attempt.
+If a student seeks to repeat a course a second time, then the student must complete an Application to Repeat a Course Form located online at my.laboure.edu.
+Withdrawal from a course will be considered an attempt.
+Continuing Student Transfer Credit awarded through the Office of the Registrar after a course is taken at the College will be considered an attempt.

-The approval to repeat any course will be authorized by the Academic Progression Review Committee with support of the Division Chair or Dean.
+The approval to repeat any course will be authorized by the Academic Progression Review Committee with support of the Department Chair or Dean.
 The final decision will be emailed to students from the Office of the Registrar.